tuchk4/rockey/packages/rockey/README.md

 #### rule.addParent

 Add parent rule.
-Child rule classnames will be merged with parent rule classnames.
+Child rule class names will be merged with parent.
 It is possible to add only one parent.

 ```js